-The Rohingya are an ethnic group that lives predominately in Rakhine State along the western coast of Myanmar (also known as Burma) (Blakemore, 2019).
+The Rohingya are an ethnic group that, prior to the genocide of 2017, lived predominately in Rakhine State along the western coast of Myanmar (also known as Burma) (Blakemore, 2019).
 The community traces their origins back to the 15th century, when thousands of Muslims settled in the former Arakan Kingdom, which was conquered by the Burmese Empire in 1784 (Albert and Maizland, 2020).
-Along with the subsequent colonization of Burma by Britain in the early 1800s, came the first recorded census of Burma.
-The British administrative state introduced a system of ethnic classification defining 135 sub-races but did not include the Rohingya (Mahmood et al., 2017).
+Along with the subsequent colonization of Burma by Britain in the early 1800s came the first recorded census of Burma, in which the British administrative state introduced a system of ethnic classification defining 135 sub-races that did not include the Rohingya (Mahmood et al., 2017).
 British rule was also accompanied by a relaxation of borders within its colonial territory, encouraging migration between Burma and India (of which Bangladesh was at the time a part) in order to address labor shortages.
-The resulting rapid influx and economic rise of ethnic Muslims from the Bengal region of India heightened existing tensions between minority Muslims and the predominantly Bamar (Buddhist) population within Burma (Hussam, 2019).
+The resulting rapid influx and economic rise of ethnic Muslims from the Bengal region of India heightened existing tensions between minority Muslims and the predominantly Bamar

+(Buddhist) population within Burma (Hussam, 2019).

 Following independence from Britain in 1948 and a brief period of democratic rule, General Ne Win led a successful military coup in 1962 and placed the country under military rule for the next several decades (Hussam, 2019).
-The new government inherited the system of ethnic classification developed from the British census and built its administrative state upon this framework.
+The new government inherited the British system of ethnic classification and built its administrative state upon this framework.
 In 1982, the Citizenship Act required national identity cards specifying ethnic membership in one of the 135 recognized national races - thereby excluding, by construction, the Rohingya from citizenship (Wade, 2017).
 Multiple waves of suppression of the Rohingya minority ensued over the next 50 years, even as the country transitioned into democratic rule.
 The first major campaign of ethnic cleansing against the Rohingya occurred in 1978 when the Burmese military, tasked with performing a census of the border regions to determine citizenship, conducted indiscriminate attacks across Rohingya villages in Rakhine state.
 This lead to an estimated quarter million people fleeing into neighboring Bangladesh.
 Subsequent ethnic cleansing campaigns in 1992 and 2012 sent additional waves of Rohingya into Bangladesh (Watch, 1996).

-2.2 Recent Events
+2.2 Recent Events and Camp Context

 On August 25, 2017, the Rohingya insurgent group Arakan Rohingya Salvation Army (ARSA) launched coordinated attacks on a military base and security force outposts across northern Rakhine, killing twelve security personnel (Hussam, 2019).
 Within hours, Myanmar security forces responded.
-As narrated by survivors in the United Nations' Human Rights Council (HRC) Report of the Independent International Fact-Finding Mission on Myanmar, abduction, detention, and gang rape in military compounds was systematic.
 Satellite imagery documented the destruction of at least 392 villages (40 percent of all settlements in northern Rakhine), with 80 percent burned within the first three weeks of the "clearance operations."